 3. Don’t forget the room!

-Some rooms are available to book through Outlook (e.g. in Exchange Station).
+Some rooms are available to book through Outlook (for example in Exchange Station).
 You can click ‘Add Rooms’ to browse the available locations that may be suitable for your meeting.
 You can add these rooms to the meeting in a similar way to adding a person.
 Some rooms are set to automatically send you a reply straight away if the room is not already booked, and for others, you will have to wait until somebody has reviewed and confirmed your request.

 You can update the location of the meeting once it has been confirmed.
 It’s a good idea to allow a few days to confirm the room rather than assuming it will be available.
 Always update the location of your meeting on the appointment if it changes after the invitation has been sent.